https://hgic.clemson.edu/

 How is Ciguatera Identified?

-There is no simple, reliable test kit available to the public at this time.
-Thus, determinations for ciguatera usually are limited to diagnosis based on symptoms.
+There is no simple, reliable test kit available to the public.
+Determinations for ciguatera usually are limited to diagnosis based on symptoms.
 Symptoms following ingestion of a ciguatoxic fish can begin within less than six hours.
-This rapid onset is a primary reason for close food association and reporting of this seafoodborne illness.
+This rapid onset is a primary reason for close food association and reporting of this seafood borne illness.

 The lengthy duration of neurological symptoms is unique, but many of these symptoms are similar for other food poisonings.
 In the event of food poisoning, consumers should note other foods eaten and try to retain any portions of a meal to better judge the cause.
-Ciguatera can be blamed as the cause of other forms of food poisoning.
+Ciguatera can be mis-diagnosed as more common forms of food poisoning.

 What if You Suspect Ciguatera?